ltny24/Software-Engineering---Group-6/docs/analysis-and-design/Section_B_System_Architecture.md

   - Standard JSON.
   - `multipart/form-data` when uploading supporting documents for grade appeals (**UC-07a**).

-### Build & Bundling Tooling — Vite
+### Build & Bundling Tooling — Create React App (react-scripts)

-Vite provides:

-- Ultra-fast Hot Module Replacement (HMR) during development.
+**Create React App (CRA)** with `react-scripts` is used as the build tool to provide:

+- Rapid development environment with integrated Webpack configuration.
 - Optimized production builds with tree-shaking for fast deployment.
+- Out-of-the-box support for TypeScript compilation and testing infrastructure.

 ---